-What is a Junior Ranger?Junior Rangers are important people.
-They learn about nature and history, have fun exploring the parks, and tell their friends, families, and schoolmates about their adventures.
-They help park rangers protect plants, animals, rocks, and historic sites.
-Junior Rangers continue to protect the environment when at home and at school.
-Junior Rangers know that national parks are special places that need to be protected so they will be just as special in the future.
-Do you want to be a Junior Ranger?
+Junior rangers learn about nature and history, have fun exploring the parks, and share what they learn with friends and family.
+Junior rangers know that national parks are special places that need to be protected so they will be just as special in the future.

 Earn your badge or patch by completing activities in a Junior Ranger booklet.
 Free booklets for Minidoka National Historic Site and Bainbridge Island Japanese American Exclusion Memorial are available in person at the Minidoka Visitor Center during regular operating hours.
 Complete activities in the book, then show your booklet to a ranger.
 The ranger will sign your certificate, give you a badge or patch, and swear you in as an official junior ranger!